vanso/WaaSAssessment/README.md

 # About the WaaS Assessment Platform

-The WaaS Assessment module provide the following information:
+The WaaSAssessment module provide the following information:

 - If a device is on the latest Microsoft updates.
 - Whether the device has reached end of support.